german/redis_orm/README.md

 end
 ```

-With index defined for the property (or number of properties) the id of the saved object is stored in the special sorted set, so it could be found later.
-For example with defined User model for the above code:
+With index defined for the property (or properties) the id of the saved object is stored in the special sorted set, so it could be found later by the value.
+For example with defined User model from the above code:

 ```ruby
 user = User.new :first_name => "Robert", :last_name => "Pirsig"